 With a small selection of lodges, Etosha National Park never gets too crowded.
 Even with our best animal sighting we only saw three other cars, and that was a lion kill with hyenas, jackals, and vultures circling around waiting to get some dinner.
 In neighboring South Africa and in Kruger there could be 50 cars.

 Etosha National Park Fees

-All of the parks in Namibia have the same pricing structure.
+All of the parks in Namibia have the same pricing structure and the same goes for Etosha National Park.
 The parks are also the cheapest we found in all of Africa for foreigners and are fairly well maintained.
-All park fees are payable at the gate at time of entrance.
+All Etosha National Park fees are payable at the gate at time of entrance.
 Park fees are valid for 24 hours.

 - Foreign Adults: N$80 Per Day

 NWR regulates all national parks in Namibia.

 Etosha National Park Gate Times